Posted: 23 / 09 / 2022

 The u-turns continue as personal tax rates are cut.

-• Scrapped the 1.25% increase in National Insurance.
+- Scrapped the 1.25% increase in National Insurance.
 This will be effective from 6 November 2022 and be effective for the remainder of the 22/23 tax year.
 This means employees will take home more net pay from November and businesses will pay less employer NIC from November.

-• Cancelled the 1.25% Health and Social Care Levy that was due to come into force in April 2023 (which was to replace the 1.25% NI increase)
+- Cancelled the 1.25% Health and Social Care Levy that was due to come into force in April 2023 (which was to replace the 1.25% NI increase)

 The 1.25% increase in dividend tax rates is being reversed from April 2023.
-This means that we still have the increased rates for the current tax year (22/23).
+This means that we still have the increased rates for the current tax year (22/23). - The income tax basic rate of 20% will be reduced to 19% from April 2023.
+According to the Government, people will be on average £170 better off.

-• The basic rate for dividends will revert to 7.5%.
+- The basic rate for dividends will revert to 7.5%.

-• There were no changes to the thresholds announced.
+The income tax additional rate of 45% for those earning over £150k pa will be scrapped from April 2023 meaning the top rate of tax will be 40%.The additional rate for dividends will also be scrapped from April 2023 meaning the top rate of tax on dividend income will be 32.5%.- There were no changes to the thresholds announced.
 Personal allowance stays at £12,570, higher rate threshold stays at £50,270, and £100k threshold for loss of personal allowance stays.

 UPDATE: 3RD OCTOBER 2022